mhbsiam/cafe/README.md

 [Here](https://learn.microsoft.com/en-us/windows/wsl/install) is a tutorial on how to install and activate WSL on a Windows computer.
 Finally, while reporting data generated using CAFE, mentioning the operating system used for data generation is highly recommended for replicability.

+## Acknowledgement

+Original codes were refactored using Devin CLI and Claude Code.
+New design aesthetics were implemented following 'impeccable' design.

 ## Citation

 If you use CAFE in your research, please cite our paper: